Providing the tools you need to get the very best out of your training business

 A good way to assess a supplier's dedication to customer service is where support for their product begins.
 Legendary support starts long before you've implemented software across an entire organisation.
 If what you're offered starts only after you've purchased a product or started using a service, then question whether this is the level of support you deserve.

-As an example, check out our innovative Driving Success Programme, which has a single goal: Getting it right the first time.
+As an example, check out our Proven Process to software success, which has a single goal: Getting it right the first time.
 That's where the best support always begins.
 It means identifying your current processes and particular pain points, to help understand where efficiencies can be made through automation.
 This way, together we can work out which parts of our training management software system are best suited to your business objectives (which means you'll only pay for the modules you need to achieve, and receive comprehensive training on the areas of the system you'll actually use).

-Support schemes like our Driving Success Programme exist to maintain an open communication channel between you and your supplier throughout the project's lifetime - from initial consultation and throughout the build and implementation stage.
+End-to-end support programs like ours exist to maintain an open communication channel between you and your supplier throughout the project's lifetime - from initial consultation and throughout the build and go live stages.

 One of the most grotesque aspects of lousy customer service is the willingness of businesses to shunt you from person to person.
 You spend ten minutes explaining your issue, only to be transferred to another adviser, where you're forced to repeat the problem again.
 And again.
 Until someone, somewhere, sometime, offers genuine assistance.